 What kind of person does immoral things without guilt?

 As I hit the delete button, I wondered what kind of person would fall for such a scam.
 The numbers must be small, but evidently there are a few who are fooled.
 The criminals behind the scams then steal their savings and leave some innocent and often elderly people destitute.

 And what kind of person is able to lie, cheat and steal with such impunity?
 How do such people live with themselves?
 Most people would be wracked with guilt if they committed a crime like this.

-Our decisions about right and wrong
+Our decisions about what is right and wrong in life

 How do you make decisions about right and wrong in your life?
 Philosophers often proclaim that truth is relative and there are no moral absolutes, so how can we know if the choices we make are right or wrong?
 How do we know we’re any better than the criminals trying to dupe the unsuspecting and naïve with bogus schemes?